For Jeffrey Epstein, one island hideaway wasn’t enough. How he stealthily acquired a second

 The fact that Epstein was the apparent buyer emerged only when his name appeared in local land-use permits as the sole member of the company that bought it.

 Two outside attorneys for Epstein involved in the transaction — Kroblin and Kellerhals — did not return calls and emails requesting comment.
 Nor did Epstein’s longtime personal attorney, Darren Indyke.
-Kevin D’Amour, an attorney for the Kjaers in the Virgin Islands, declined to comment and April Newland, the seller’s broker, did not return calls for comment.
-Maria Hodge, attorney for the Kjaers, did not answer detailed calls for comment, nor did Carrie De Leon of West Indies Title, LLC, the title agent on the deal.
+Kevin D’Amour, an attorney for the Kjaers in the Virgin Islands, declined to comment, and April Newland, the seller’s broker, did not return calls for comment.
+Maria Hodge, attorney for the Kjaers, did not answer detailed messages seeking comment, nor did Carrie De Leon of West Indies Title, LLC, the title agent on the deal.

 The corporate vehicle for the 2016 purchase was an anonymous Virgin Islands corporation, Great St. Jim, LLC.
 In communications between lawyers, Bin Sulayem is repeatedly referenced as what in legal parlance is called the ultimate beneficial owner.
 The parties signed the contract on Jan.
 8, 2016.